mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "Unfortunately," said Aurel Sharrington.

 "The past is preserved to all eternity," said the mysterious stranger, "it is forever flowing, forever flying through distance.
-Relatively, the speed of the images projected from the Earth are to some of the speeds which we al- ready master, as the motion of a glacier is to the motion of a cataract.
+Relatively, the speed of the images projected from the Earth are to some of the speeds which we already master, as the motion of a glacier is to the motion of a cataract.
 Thus all that is born to light flies on eternally through the dark of interstellar space.
 Where there is an eye to intercept and gather the ray, it comes to life.
 Your days and deeds, like my days and deeds, are without end, whether measured by the life of a midge or the life of a planet."

 He was silent for a time, then asked:

 "Shall we unravel the past?
 Shall we salvage something of this hidden but indestructible record?
-Things familiar to you from your own destructible re- cords?
+Things familiar to you from your own destructible records?
 Shall we read Time backward?
 Pursue Life downward towards its source?"

 "Wonderful!" cried Sharrington.
 "You must accept that word as a tribute from me—for my father had taught me that my motto in life was to be nil admirari.
 Your miracles are plausible because they are scientific.
-One of our well-known terrestrial writers—un- known, no doubt, in Ypranil, H. G. Wells, has already ventured into this field.
+One of our well-known terrestrial writers—unknown, no doubt, in Ypranil, H. G. Wells, has already ventured into this field.
 He wrote a book called the "Time Machine."

 "He wrote it, now you may live it," said the deep and golden voice.
-"Shall we overleap, overtake decades, centur- ies, millenia?"
+"Shall we overleap, overtake decades, centuries, millenia?"

 A sudden terror came upon Sharrington.

 "Oh, no more of the Earth," he cried.
-"May the night swallow it up in ever- lasting mercy.
-Let no man lift the cur- tain—let it hide its sorrow, crime, mad-ness, misery and death.
+"May the night swallow it up in everlasting mercy.
+Let no man lift the curtain—let it hide its sorrow, crime, mad-ness, misery and death.
 Write your own history—or unwrite it.
 Leave ours alone.
 It is a tragedy."

 The stranger gave no heed.

 "We shall pass through the years like level sunlight through a forest.
 Today, by your mundane calendar it is the 15th of October, 1920.
 I shall now steer the "Stellar Shuttle" into the light wave of the end of 1918.
 I shall bring Europe to your view."

-Upon the spherical reflector, with its miraculous powers of concentration and magnification, a great waste float- ed into view—a region bare and hideous —like one vast sore.
+Upon the spherical reflector, with its miraculous powers of concentration and magnification, a great waste floated into view—a region bare and hideous —like one vast sore.

 "The Sahara!" cried Sharrington.
 "Flanders and the Champagne," said, the man from Ypranil.

 Great masses of grey troops moved eastward.
-They resembled an enorm- ous slate-colored serpent whose scales glittered in the sunlight.
-Narrow chan- nels like the canals of Mars swallowed them up.
+They resembled an enormous slate-colored serpent whose scales glittered in the sunlight.
+Narrow channels like the canals of Mars swallowed them up.
 Ruins began to smoke, out of them arose houses, flaming, spires leaped into the air, church walls erected themselves' piecemeal.
-The buildings burst into puffs of smoke, flame and dust and spat back shells into the throats of howitzers which first bloom- ed with smoke, and then belched fire.
+The buildings burst into puffs of smoke, flame and dust and spat back shells into the throats of howitzers which first bloomed with smoke, and then belched fire.
 Thousands of rude graves were opened; corpses were borne into battle and came to life.
 Dead and dismembered men rose from the ground and were whole.
 They embraced one another and drew swords and bayonets from one another's breasts and ran to cover.
 Shattered war planes rose flaming from the earth and sailed serenely through the air.
 The waste of sand blew up and became green.
-The deep pits and round shell- craters arose under great domes of sand that were showered upon them amidst fountains of flame, and vanished.
-Levelled forests leaped erect from pro- strate trunks atnd splintered boughs.
+The deep pits and round shellcraters arose under great domes of sand that were showered upon them amidst fountains of flame, and vanished.
+Levelled forests leaped erect from prostrate trunks and splintered boughs.
 The roads were black with men, animals and vehicles pushing on towards the cities.
 Thousands of soldiers embarked and crossed the Channel.
 Darkened cities sprang to light.
 Out of the sea wrecks rose foaming, burst into flame.
 Swimming seamen leaped aboard from bursts of foam, jetsam gathered itself and streamed into the hatches out of the sea.
 The vessels steamed away, stern first, following a white wake, the wave curling forward at the bows.

 A pageant of great capitals ensued.
 Paris streamed across the dark mirror.
-A narrow street; an open cafe, an ex- cited crowd, a stout bearded man stretched upon a marble table,—he opens his eyes, is lifted to the floor, leaps into his chair, a puff of smoke, he declaims passionately to an admiring group.
+A narrow street; an open cafe, an excited crowd, a stout bearded man stretched upon a marble table,—he opens his eyes, is lifted to the floor, leaps into his chair, a puff of smoke, he declaims passionately to an admiring group.

 "That is Jean Jaurés," said Sharrington.
 "I heard him speak once."

 London, Amsterdam, Berlin swept by—crowds, traffic, newsboys with flaring papers.
 Vienna unrolled its glorious concentric streets.
 Serajevo melted into view, decked in flags and wreaths.
-A man and a woman lay bleeding in a car- riage, again a puff of smoke, they sat up, and bowed to the public.
+A man and a woman lay bleeding in a carriage, again a puff of smoke, they sat up, and bowed to the public.

 "What is life—what is death" asked the inhabitant of Ypranil.
-"Life is but a running thread of light between in- finity and infinity.
-Backwards or for- wards—all is one.
+"Life is but a running thread of light between infinity and infinity.
+Backwards or forwards—all is one.
 You have just seen how the Great War ended—ended—as seen from a certain point in space."

 "Yes," said Sharrington, "the gods who turn the crank of the universe care little whether it runs forward or back-ward.
 All is illusion to us—their slaves, their dupes—all except Light."

 A deep sigh broke from the lips of the man from Ypranil.
-His voice trem- bled, anguish tore at its mellow music.
+His voice trembled, anguish tore at its mellow music.
 Torment disturbed his features, tears rolled down his cheeks.

-"You can weep!" cried Sharrington, "you have tears then—even in Ypra- nil?"
+"You can weep!" cried Sharrington, "you have tears then—even in Ypranil?"
 "Light!" said the stranger, "the glorious, the eternal.
 I was once part of light—I was its bearer—now I am fated to roam the inter-stellar cold and darkness—a lonely spark in one vast immensity."

 Sharrington gazed at his companion with awe and fascination.
 And now he knew that he was man.
-His soul widen- ed.
+His soul widened.
 Visions of ineffable splendour, vast and apocalyptic burst upon it.

 "Your name!" he exclaimed—"who are you . . . ?"